baworista/LangChainDiploma/README.md

 #### 2. Network

 The Network architecture allows agents to operate in a decentralized manner, sharing information peer-to-peer and collaboratively generating a report.
+**Note**: Dependencies are not presented in the graph, but they are implemented in the code.

 ![Network Graph](graphNetwork/network_graph_diagram.png)